 The mother of a south St. Louis woman believed to have shot her infant, her husband and herself this month says that her daughter suffered from postpartum depression.

-“There’s no doubt about it,” Polly Fick told St. Louis on the Air host Don Marsh on Thursday when asked if her daughter had postpartum depression.
+“There’s no doubt about it,” Polly Fick told St. Louis on the Air host Don Marsh on Thursday.
 “But because of her background and working as a social worker, I think she was of the opinion that she could handle things.”

 On Feb.
-2, police found Mary Jo Trokey, her husband Matthew Trokey and their 3-month-old daughter Taylor Rose Trokey dead in their St. Louis Hills home.
+2, police found Mary Jo Trokey, her husband, Matthew Trokey, and their 3-month-old daughter, Taylor Rose Trokey, dead in their home in the St. Louis Hills neighborhood.
 Investigators say the killing was a double murder-suicide and suspect that Mary Jo Trokey, possibly suffering from postpartum psychosis, pulled the trigger herself.